Very general monomial valuations of $\mathbb{P}^2$ and a Nagata type conjecture: Acknowledgements

 \section{Acknowledgements}

 This research was supported through the programme ``Research in Pairs'' by the Mathematisches Forschungsinstitut Oberwolfach in 2013.
 Alex K\"uronya was partially supported by the DFG-Forschergruppe 790 ''Classification of Algebraic Surfaces and Compact Complex Manifolds``, by the DFG-Graduiertenkolleg 1821 ''Cohomological Methods in Geometry``, and by the OTKA grants 77476 and 81203 of the Hungarian Academy of Sciences.
 Brian Harbourne's work on this project was partially sponsored by the National Security Agency under Grant/Cooperative agreement ``Advances on Fat Points and Symbolic Powers,'' Number H98230-11-1-0139.
 The United States Government is authorized to reproduce and distribute reprints notwithstanding any copyright notice.
-Tomasz Szemberg was partially supported by NCN grant UMO-2011/01/B/ST1/04875.
+Joaquim Ro\'e was partially supported by MINECO grant MTM2013-40680-P. Marcin Dumnicki and Tomasz Szemberg were partially supported by the National Science Centre, Poland, grant 2014/15/B/ST1/02197.
+We thank the referees for valuable comments and remarks.